Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 A light or medium roast coffee bean is best for pour over coffee.
 I already talked about the efficient extraction process, where pour-over devices pull the light and delicate flavors fully from the coffee bean.
 Light and medium roasts retain more of these flavors, which get burned off in dark roasts.

 As far as a more specific recommendation, it’s totally up to you!
-Any origin, blend, or processing method can work in a pour over, and yo should choose what flavor profile is best.
-The only other note is to find beans that were roasted within the last month, and preferably the last two weeks.
+Any origin, blend, or processing method can work in a pour over, and you should choose what flavor profile is best.
+The beans should be roasted within the last month for the best freshness.

-Use a medium grind size for pour over coffee.
 The grind size depends on the device.
-The Chemex uses a medium-coarse grind because it has a thicker filter that slows the water flow.
+Chemex uses a medium-coarse grind because it has a thicker filter that slows the water flow.
 Meanwhile, single-serve pour overs use a medium-fine grind size.
 Take note of the initial grind size and plan to tweak it over time.

 Pour Over Technique

 By technique, I’m referring to how you pour hot water over coffee grounds.
-There isn’t a right way to pour, but the key is to keep the coffee grounds evenly extracted.
+There isn’t a right way to pour, but the key is evenly pour over the coffee ground.

 When making pour over coffee, make sure you evenly wet the coffee grounds and keep them saturated at all times.
 This maximizes the extraction of flavor.

-One pouring method is the continuous pour, where you pour a constant stream of water over the coffee grounds.
+- Continuous pour: a constant stream of water over the coffee grounds.
 The continuous pour keeps the coffee bed at a consistent temperature, leading to a steady extraction.
-You can get more consistent results if you have the arm strength to keep pouring slowly for a few minutes each time!
+You can get more consistent results…if you have the arm strength to keep pouring slowly for a few minutes straight!

 How To Make Pour Over Coffee: Chemex Recipe